 Jack was previously CEO of Exergen Pty Ltd, a low emission coal resource development company and also formerly, Director of NWS Ventures with Woodside Energy overseeing one of Australia’s largest resource projects, the North West Shelf Project.

 Jack holds a Bachelor of Chemical Engineering degree and a Doctorate of Philosophy (University of Melbourne).
+He is also a Fellow of Australian Institute of Energy and a Fellow of the Australian Institute of Company Directors.

 Managing Director and CEO